HarrisonDlgf/espn-draft-tracker/README.md

     - Elite tier players

 ### **Dynamic ADP Reach Penalties**
+- ADP is the aggregate consensus on where players are commonly selected in fantasy football drafts and can change based on the league format.
-- I configured a dynamic ADP reach penalty to ensure the user is still drafting closer to market trends.
-I read this interesting [article](https://fantasyfootballanalytics.net/2015/03/fantasy-football-is-like-stock-picking.html) that draft selection is like picking stocks which was really interesting to me.
+- I configured a dynamic ADP reach penalty to ensure the user is still drafting closer to market trends based on an interesting [article](https://fantasyfootballanalytics.net/2015/03/fantasy-football-is-like-stock-picking.html) where draft selection is like picking stocks.
 - **Early Picks (1-36)**: 1.5x penalty multiplier, stricter thresholds
 - **Mid Picks (37-84)**: Standard penalties
 - **Late Picks (85+)**: 0.7x penalty multiplier, more lenient thresholds